-WHAT IS TYPE 2 DIABETES?
+WHAT IS PREDIABETES?

-Type 2 diabetes is a condition of high blood sugar.
+Prediabetes is a condition of blood sugar being higher than normal, but not yet high enough to diagnose type 2 diabetes.
 The sugar in the blood is called glucose.
-There are about 5 litres of blood in the adult body, and a normal blood glucose is just 4 or 5 grams, or 1 teaspoon, in all of the blood.
+There are about 5 litres of blood in the adult body, and a normal blood glucose is 4 or 5 grams, or just 1 teaspoon, in all of the blood.